vadagama/sever_crew/README.md

 # The Farmacy Family Architectural Kata by O'Reilly

 Welcome to the Farmacy Family Architectural Kata run by [O'Reilly](https://www.oreilly.com/) in October - November 2021.
-This is an architectural documentation for the solution proposal from Sever Crew.
+This is an architectural documentation for the solution proposal from Sever Crew team.

 ## Contents
 - [About the team](#about_the_team)